isomerpages/moh-hcsa/_outpatient-services/Outpatient Medical Service.md

 * Click "here" for more information on who needs to hold the licence
 * Click "here" for more information on which MOSD to apply for
 # Requirements for your Clinical Governance Officer (CGO)
-  Note that you
+Note that you will need to appoint at least one CGO for your service.
+You may appoint multiple CGOs, but you must ensure the following:

-You may appoint more than one CGO for the same LHS, but you must ensure the following:
+* Responsibilities of each CGO are clearly delineated, **and**

-1.Responsibilities of each CGO are clearly delineated
+* CGOs are informed of their respective responsibilities.

-2.CGOs are informed of their respective responsibilities.
+You must also seek MOH’s approval for the appointment of each CGO.

-●
+**The following requirements need to be fulfilled to be a CGO:**

-You must also seek MOH’s approval for the appointment of each CGO.1.
-Reside in Singapore during the appointment as a CGO, AND
+1. Reside in Singapore during the appointment as a CGO, AND
 2. Be a fully registered medical practitioner with SMC, AND
 3. Be registered as a specialist or family physician, OR
 4. Practised as a clinician for not less than (i) 5 continuous years or (ii) 5 years out of a continuous period of 10 years in either an OMS, ASC, AHS, CHS or an equivalent healthcare institution under PHMCA